“I chose to respond to today by breathing and not stressing”

 3: Draw a figure eight into your palm: Distract yourself from stressing and shift your thinking by tracing a figure -eight onto the palm of your hand.
 It’s bliss.
 Another lovely place to draw the figure is around your eyes.
 Very soothing and relaxing for your whole face.

 4: Grab your ears: Pinch your ear lobes between your thumb and index finger.
 Holding a firmish grip allow the weight of your arms to pull your ears down.
-If you are holding lots of tension in this area you will notice instant relief as pressure is released from your head, your neck legnthens, your shoulders relax and you feel lots more space in this area of your body.
+If you are holding lots of tension in this area you will notice instant relief as pressure is released from your head, your neck lengthens, your shoulders relax and you feel lots more space in this area of your body.

-5: Face yoga – stick out your tongue (pictured above): Lions pose is great for releasing tension and frustration held in your face and upper body area.
+5: Face yoga – stick out your tongue: Lions pose is great for releasing tension and frustration held in your face and upper body area.
 You literally stick out your tongue as far as it will go and then roar like a lion.
 Releases oodles of frustration, tension and stress.
 If roaring like a lion is not your thing then pretend you are Gene Simmons from Kiss.

-6: Remember to breath: When stressed we often hold our breath which traps tension in our muscles and body.
+6: Remember to breathe: When stressed we often hold our breath which traps tension in our muscles and body.
 Remember to breath.
 When the breath is unsteady, everything is unsteady.
 Dr Weil says “If I had to limit my advice on healthier living to just one tip, it would be simply to learn how to breathe correctly”.

 7: Chew your food longer: Yes, its true.
 Chewing your food is a natural relaxant.
 As David Wolfe says “A natural de-stressor is to chew your vegetables.
 It releases four times more serotonin”.
 Serotonin is often known as the molecule of happiness.